Last updated: March 2026

 Good prompt: “I run a local bakery with 500 Instagram followers.
 Give me 5 Instagram post ideas that would attract new customers in my area.
 Include caption suggestions.”

 The more specific you are, the better the results.
 Every time.
-For more tips, read our complete guide to writing AI prompts.

 5 Common AI Myths — Debunked